au8444/Project/README.md

 # Memory game
 # A Udacity Project

-# Just click the box to filp the card, if two filped card are the same, both will be filped.
+# Just click the box to flip the card, if two flipped cards are the same, both will be flipped.

-# The object is to make as few moves as possbile to flip all cards.
+# The object is to make as few moves as possible to flip all cards.
 The highest score is three stars.

 # How to play
 # Click here